thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-MIN-TRANSACTION-SIZE.md

 1. The handler determines if the rule is active from the supplied action.
 If not, processing does not continue past this step.
 2. The processor receives the ID of the token-min-tx-size rule set in the token handler.
 3. The processor receives the `amount` of tokens from the handler.
 4. The processor evaluates the `amount` against the rule `minSize` and reverts if the `amount` less than the rule minimum.
+5. If it's a non-custodial style [Buy](./ACTION-TYPES.md#buy)
+    1. When the [Sell](./ACTION-TYPES.md#sell) action is also active, checks steps 1-4 for from address.
+6. If it's a non-custodial style [Sell](./ACTION-TYPES.md#sell)
+    1. When the [Buy](./ACTION-TYPES.md#buy) action is also active, checks steps 1-4 for to address.

 **The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)**